jobeid/TrayPwrD3/README.md

 This is to address the [Windows 10 and Optimus problem of stutters and mouse hangs](https://forums.geforce.com/default/topic/860554/geforce-mobile-gpus/windows-10-and-optimus/15/).
 For more about this issue see description on answers.microsoft [Intel + NVIDIA Laptop Freeze Problem](https://answers.microsoft.com/en-us/windows/forum/windows_10-hardware/mobile-gtx-1060-freeze-problem/93e7004a-62b1-4211-8e37-4c136608865e).
 Note: it is not for stutters in games.
 It only addresses the desktop stutters in Windows 10 (right click -> display settings, battery icon, chrome and firefox tabs, PowerPoint slideshow etc).
 If you don't have any of these, then you don't need it.

+## Windows 10 May 2020 Update

+With this latest update Microsoft fixed the latency issue.
+However, you will need NVIDIA driver version 451.48 or later.
+For more information see this Windows Latest post: [Nvidia GeForce 451.48 adds Windows 10 GPU scheduling feature](https://www.windowslatest.com/2020/06/24/nvidia-geforce-451-48-windows-10-hardware-accelerated-gpu-scheduling/).

 # Installation
 Simply download the [executable](https://github.com/jobeid/TrayPwrD3/tree/master/executable), uncompress it in any folder and run it.
 Notes: